box/box-dotnet-sdk-gen/docs/ShieldInformationBarrierReports.md

 ### Returns

-This function returns a value of type `null`.
+This function returns a value of type `ShieldInformationBarrierReports`.

 Returns a paginated list of shield information barrier report objects.